ethanyanjiali/minChatGPT/README.md

 # minChatGPT

-This is a custom project from Stanford CS224N Winter 2023 class.
+This is a custom project from [Stanford CS224N Winter 2023](https://web.stanford.edu/class/cs224n/) class.
 The goal of this project is to answer this question
-> Will alignment from human feedback can also help small language models such as GPT-2?
+> Will alignment from human feedback also help small language models such as GPT-2?

 And the answer is YES!
 With RLHF, evaluation shows that ChatGPT prefers the aligned GPT-2 outputs for 88% of times over the vanilla GPT-2 outputs.
 Please see the technical [report](./report.pdf) for more details.